 - Write down any symptoms your child is experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

-- Make a list of all medications, including vitamins, dietary supplements and over-the-counter drugs, that your child has taken, especially any containing aspirin.
+- Make a list of all medicines, including vitamins, dietary supplements and medicines you can buy without a prescription that your child has taken.
+Be sure to list any medicines containing aspirin.
 Even better, take the original bottles and a written list of the dosages and directions.

 - Take along a family member or friend.
 It can be difficult to recall all the information provided to you during an appointment.
 The person who accompanies you may remember something that you forgot or missed.

-- Write down questions to ask your doctor.
-Don't be afraid to ask questions or to speak up when you don't understand something your doctor says.
+- Write down questions to ask your health care provider.
+Don't be afraid to ask questions or to speak up when you don't understand something your provider says.

-List your questions from most important to least important in case your time with your doctor runs out.
-For Reye's syndrome some basic questions to ask your doctor include:
+List your questions from most important to least important to make the most of your time with your child's health care provider.
+For Reye's syndrome some basic questions to ask include:

 - What are other possible causes for my child's symptoms?